+38 (097) 842 08 34

 In the photo: Bacara by Ribas hotel

-When working with larger rooms, it is necessary to provide for the possibility of "modularity" - this means that the room can work both as a large family room and as two small standards.
+When working with larger rooms, it is necessary to provide for the possibility of “modularity” – this means that the room can work both as a large family room and as two small standards.
 All thanks to a well-thought-out vestibule between the rooms and additional electronic locks.
 An example of such a room can be seen on the top floor of Ribas Karpaty.
-This scheme helps to optimise room sales, as large rooms are rented much less frequently than small ones.
+Such an architectural and planning solution helps to optimise room sales, as large rooms are rented much less frequently than small ones.

 The key point in the design process is also to consider infrastructure, as many factors influence its placement.
 It is usually laid down during the development of the hotel concept.
 Few guests spend all their time in their room after checking in.
 And it is the restaurant and SPA areas that help create the desired wow effect.